KerimaH3/Remote-IT-Support-Lab/README.md

 ![IT Support](https://img.shields.io/badge/Role-IT%20Support-green)
 ![Help Desk](https://img.shields.io/badge/Focus-Help%20Desk-orange)

-# Remote IT Support Lab Uing AnyDesk
+# Remote IT Support Lab Using AnyDesk

 This project demonstrates hands-on remote help desk support using AnyDesk.
 The goal of this lab was to simulate real-world IT support scenarios and strengthen practical troubleshooting skills commonly used in entry-level Help Desk and IT Support roles.